st235/EasyCurrency/README.md

 ### Features

 - [x] Support around 40 currencies
-- [x] Currencies has been updated every 1 second
+- [x] Currencies has been updated every 5 minutes while in usage & every 60 minutes in the background
 - [x] Offline updates every 1 hour
 - [x] Night mode! 🌝
 - [x] Offline notifications, if the rates are expired